mit-rss/wall_follower_sim/README.md

 [[Link to Lab Slides]](https://docs.google.com/presentation/d/1sp8WougmLo8mEJXdvfs6KyGxbIw56jGo/edit)

 In this lab, you will be implementing a wall follower on a simulated racecar.
-Your goal is to make an autonomous controller that drives the racecar forwards while maintaining a constant distance from a wall on either its left or right (chosen on the fly).
-It should be robust to uneven surfaces and small errors in the LIDAR data, and it should be able to recover from deviations from the desired state; being too far, too close, or too angled.
+Your goal is to make an autonomous controller that drives the racecar forwards while maintaining a constant distance from a wall on either its left or right.
+We will set parameter to determine which side of the car we want to follow the wall, but the wall itself will be detected on the fly.
+It should be robust to uneven surfaces and small errors in the LIDAR data, and it should be able to recover from deviations from the desired state; being too far, too close, or not parallel to the wall.

 <img src="wall_follower.gif" alt="Thumbnail GIF" width="300">